-While HVI Registers are HVI Engine specific, HVI Sync Registers are global registers present in all HVI Engines in a sequence that holds the same value.
-HVI Sync Registers are internally implemented by the "local" HVI Registers, and the HVI Statements and the HVI compiler are responsible for maintaining the consistency of the Sync Registers across instruments.
+While HVI Registers are HVI Engine specific, HVI Sync Registers are global registers present in all HVI Engines in a sequence which hold the same value.
+HVI Sync Registers are internally implemented by "local" HVI Registers, and HVI Statements and the HVI compiler are responsible for maintaining consistency of the Sync Register value across instruments.
 To guarantee consistency, Sync Registers can only be modified by Sync Statements, such as Sync-For.
-Sync Registers can used in any statement for reading purposes.
+Sync Registers can be used in any statement for reading purposes.